sqlballs/mSQLg2c/modules/01-SetupandWorkshopMethodology.md

 You can use a local Virtual Machine, or a physical workstation in a test configuration that can be reformatted if necessary.
 Choose one of the following options if you are planning to do the hands-on steps either in class or on your own.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/checkbox.png"><b>Create your own Workstation</b></p>

-> This course will cover some of the security features of SQL Server 2022, in a demonstration fashion.
-If you would like to install SQL Server 2022 instead of SQL Server 2019, <a href="https://info.microsoft.com/ww-landing-sql-server-2022.html?culture=en-us&country=US" target="_blank">check this reference.</a>

 You can create your workstation for this course using **one** of the following methods: